mod-cpp/pacman/exercises/25/pacman_ai/README.md

 Implement [PacManAI::isValidMove](../../../lib/PacManAI.cpp) and test your implementation with the test in [testPacmanAI.cpp](../../../test/testPacmanAI.cpp) called _"Is valid move"_

+Note: The test is disabled, to enable the test remove the [.] from the tags on the test

 ```cpp
 bool PacManAI::isValidMove(const Move & move) {
   return false;